Conflict of Interest Definition and Guidelines

-- Federal Standards: The Federal Government employs a slightly different standard of conflict of interest which may affect ISU employees purchasing goods and services with federal grant or contract funds.
+- Federal Standards: The Federal Government employs a higher standard related to conflicts of interest which may affect ISU employees purchasing goods and services with federal grant or contract funds.
 The Federal Government also states that even the appearance of impropriety is to be avoided.
 The following section from the Code of Federal Regulation 2 CFR Part 200 Uniform Administrative Requirements for Grants and Agreements deals with conflicts of interest.

-- Codes of Conduct: The recipient shall maintain written standards of conduct governing the performance of its employees engaged in the award and administration of contracts.
-No employee, officer, or agent shall participate in the selection, award, or administration of a contract sponsored by a Federal award if a real or apparent conflict of interest would be involved.
-Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm selected for contract.
-The officers, employees, and agents of the recipient shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors, or parties to sub-contracts.
-However, recipients may set standards for situations in which the financial interest is not substantial or the gift is an unsolicited item of nominal value.
-The standards of conduct shall provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the recipient.
+- Codes of Conduct: The non-Federal entity must maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award and administration of contracts.
+No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
+Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
+The officers, employees, and agents of the non-Federal entity may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts.
+However, non-Federal entities may set standards for situations in which the financial interest is not substantial or the gift is an unsolicited item of nominal value.
+The standards of conduct must provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the non-Federal entity.